 If you don’t have a bird feeder, don’t worry.
 You put food high up, out of the way of predators such as cats.
 It may take a few days for birds to find the food you’ve left for them, so don’t get disheartened if they don’t visit right away.

 Whether you’re feeding the birds or not, there are bound to be a few different species visiting your garden.
 Older kids that can sit quietly will be able to note down how many different species they see in a set amount of time.
-Use the RSPB bird identifier to figure out what you’ve seen.
+Use our bird identification guide to figure out what you’ve seen.